samwell-ho/openpgp-ca/doc/src/about.md

 for distributing key material.

-# 2. Web of Trust Details (background and terminology)
+# 2. Web of Trust Details

 OpenPGP provides a powerful mechanism to authenticate keys, the so-called web of trust.
 The web of trust is built on certifications.
 A